-- Students, parents, and guests are expected to be dressed modestly at all times. - Shirts must be long enough to tuck into and stay inside the waist of pants or skirts. - Low-cut blouses are not allowed. - No halter-tops, tank tops, or bare-shouldered tops or dresses are permitted. - Form fitting exercise/stretch pants (i.e. spandex and/or yoga pants) are not allowed without shorts being worn as a cover, this also applies to parents and campus visitors. - Short skirts, dresses, and shorts are not allowed; the appropriate length is no more than three inches above the knee cap (standard sized post it note).

-- Students in grades 3-5, boys and girls, must wear a dark colored t-shirt or swim shirt over their swimsuit at any swimming or water activity.

-- Underwear must not be showing.

-- Clothing must not be form fitting.
+- Students, parents, and guests are expected to be dressed modestly at all times. - Shirts must be long enough to tuck into and stay inside the waist of pants or skirts. - Low-cut blouses are not allowed. - No halter-tops, tank tops, or bare-shouldered tops or dresses are permitted. - Form fitting exercise/stretch pants (i.e. spandex and/or yoga pants) are not allowed without shorts being worn as a cover, this also applies to parents and campus visitors. - Short skirts, dresses, and shorts are not allowed - Students in grades 3-5, boys and girls, must wear a dark colored t-shirt or swim shirt over their swimsuit at any swimming or water activity. - Underwear must not be showing. - Clothing must not be form fitting.